Felteng/to-do-list/README.md

     ![Back to initial 2 list choices](readme-assets/option-none.png)

 - Enter 'history' and then enter 'y' or 'yes' with any letter casing.
-    - Expected output: See the options avaiable for editing the history list.
+    - Expected output: See the options available for editing the history list.
     - Actual output: \
     ![History edit options](readme-assets/history-edit-options.png)